felixheins/Markdown-Static-Site-Generator/Demo Site/Getting Started.md

 # Getting Started

-Get up and running with the Obsidian Static Site Generator in minutes.
+Get up and running with the Markdown Static Site Generator in minutes.

 ## Prerequisites

 - Python 3.7+
-- An Obsidian vault with markdown files
+- An Obsidian vault or folder with markdown files

 ## Quick Setup